TimD1/SquiggleFilter/README.md

 - `normalizer_top.sv` is the top file of the normalizer.
 - `constants.h`: the reference length can be controlled with `REF_MAX_LEN` and `QUERY_LEN` can be controlled with `QUERY_LEN`.
 - This project does use integer adder, subtractor, divider and accumulator IPs from Xilinx.
 They are linked to the project environment.
 - A smaller `QUERY` size of 100 instead of the original SARS-CoV-2 reference is used for this artifact to achieve simulation times and resource usage.
-However, if you wish to do so, you can vary `QUERY_LEN` under `constants.vh` from 1-500 on the datasets in `design/sv_sim_datasets`.
+However, if you wish to reconfigure, you can vary `QUERY_LEN` under `constants.vh` from 1-500 on the datasets in `design/sv_sim_datasets`.
 - The BRAM and DRAM are not connected and query and reference sequences are loaded from text file.

 #### Testbench